Baagsma/PBQA/examples/README.md

 )
 ```

-Creating a class similar to an 'Agent' can be beneficial for structuring sets of queries or patterns that are designed to accomplish specific tasks.
+Creating a class akin to an 'Agent' can be useful for structuring sets of queries or patterns that are designed to accomplish specific tasks.

 ```py
 from json import dumps